Can You Freeze Honey? Best Storing Practices

 Does Honey Storage Cause Crystallization?

-It’s natural and doesn’t mean the honey has gone bad.
+Rest assured; this process is entirely natural and doesn’t mean the honey has gone bad.
 However, if you’re trying to avoid crystallization or changes in the color and taste of your honey, freezing is one way to do it.
 The freezer keeps the honey too cold for crystallization and preserves its original taste, color, and texture.

 What Are the Benefits of Freezing Honey?